 The degree of enthusiasm that is devoted to any pursuit is directly related to successfully reaching a goal.
-However, it is very important to know when to ease up, especially with the delicate matter of phase entry.
+However, it is very important to know when to ease up.
 One attempt per day using a direct technique is sufficient.
 If more attempts are made, the quality of each attempt will suffer considerably.

-A lot of practitioners believe that dozens of attempts over the course of a day will yield the phase.
+A lot of practitioners believe that dozens of attempts over the course of a day will yield an out-of-body experience.
 This is not the path to success and will quickly lead to disillusionment with the practice.
 Even if after a week or a month no results are seen, direct techniques should be attempted only once daily.
 Persistent, analytical, and sensible, stubborn resolve to practice properly will produce the desired effect.

-It is useless to attempt entering the phase using a direct technique by lying in bed and resolving neither to sleep nor get up until the phase occurs.
+It is useless to attempt to have out-of-body experience using a direct technique by lying in bed and resolving neither to sleep nor get up until an out-of-body experience occurs.
 Such coarseness in handling delicate nature of the mind will produce nothing besides rapid emotional exhaustion.

 Rigid timeframes apply while performing direct techniques before a sleep or in the middle of the night.
 Direct techniques attempts should only last 10 to 20 minutes.
 Longer durations inhibit sleepiness because the mind will concentrate too long on the techniques, and the desire to fall asleep will dissipate, resulting in insomnia that often lasts several hours.
 Overdone efforts negatively affect natural enthusiasm due lost sleep and being tired the following day, which is compounded by the reality of a growing number of failed attempts.